The-Marcy-Lab-School-Assignments/swe-sr-6-1-ajenec/README.md

 In your response, explain what a Stack/Queue is and why it would be best for this use case.
 Make sure that your response includes the terms LIFO or FIFO.

 ### Response 2

+To implement the "back" button in a web browser, you would use a stack.

+### What is a Stack?

+A `stack` is a **abstract data type** that uses the **LIFO** principle **(Last In, First Out)**.
+This means that the last item added is the first one to be removed.
+This has a collection of values with two operations:

+- `push` = Inserts a new element to the "top" of the stack.
+- `pop` = Removes the most recent element added to the stack.

+### Why Use a Stack for the "Back" Button?

+When you click the "back" button, the browser should go to the **most recent page** you visited.
+A stack works here because each time you visit a new page, you _push_ it into the stack.
+When you press "back," the browser _pops_ the most recent page off the stack, taking you back to the previous page.
+However, a **queue** follows the **FIFO** principle **(First In, First Out)**, meaning the first item added is the first one removed.
+This wouldn't be ideal for the "back" button since you'd be going back to the oldest page first, not the most recent one.

 ## Prompt 3